Beijing suggested Doval-Wang talks to ease tensions in Ladakh

 To note, the military level talks from India were led by XIV Corps Commander Lt.
 General Harinder Singh, the Working Mechanism for Consultation and Coordination channel was handled by Joint Secretary (East Asia) Naveen Srivastava, and India's Ambassador to China, Vikram Misri, also participated in talks to ease tensions.

-Despite this, India agreed to China's persistence thinking talks at lower levels will have limitations.
+Despite this, India agreed to China's persistence thinking talks at lower levels would have limitations.

-The IE report said Wang was involved by China as he, apparently, exerts more influence than any of the previous foreign ministers.
+The IE report said Wang represented the Chinese side as he, apparently, exerts more influence than any of the previous foreign ministers.
 Wang became State Councillor in 2018 and is said to be close to Chinese President Xi Jinping.

 The initial result of talks between the two SRs was seen on Monday when Chinese forces went back by at least one kilometer in Galwan Valley.

-Reports claimed China was dismantling its structures in these two volatile spots.
+Reports claimed China also dismantled its structures in these two volatile spots.

 However, there has been little pullback by the Chinese in the northern bank of Pangong Tso.
 The de-escalation at this spot could be discussed during the next meeting of Corps Commanders.

 Meanwhile, Delhi has made it amply clear that infrastructure projects won't stop.
-Defense Minister Rajnath Singh recently chaired a high-level meeting to take stock of the construction projects as well.
+Defense Minister Rajnath Singh recently chaired a high-level meeting to take stock of the construction projects.

 Subscribe to stay updated.